 The most common way to brood chicks indoors is with a heat lamp fixture and a 250 watt heat lamp bulb.
 It is the cheapest way to go and many people use it especially if they don’t brood chicks very often.
 The pros for going this route is that you can purchase them at most places that sell chicken supplies.
 You can hang them at any distance from the brooder.
 However, many things can go wrong.
 The biggest issue is that they can fall into the brooder and start a fire.
 They must be hung very securely.
 Do not rely on just the clamp.
 Use zip ties and chain to secure it.
 We always use a double system so if one cord fails the other cord will prevent it from falling.
 I will put a flat screen on top of my brooder as an additional measure to keep the heat lamp from falling into the brooder.
 Make sure that your heat lamp fixture has a porcelain socket, not a plastic one that can melt.
 The bulbs will have to be replaced.
 I have found that they also lose strength as they get older and do not put out as much heat.
 Always have extra bulbs available in case your bulb burns out.
 If they bulb burns out at night your chicks will become cold and begin to pile up on each other for warmth.
 This will cause the ones on the bottom to suffocate.
 Always start each season with a new bulb.
 I have found a 250 watt heat lamp bulb too warm for small brooders.
 You can get infrared bulbs at lower wattage.
 Always dust your bulbs and hoods as dust buildup can cause a fire as well.
 Reptile ceramic heat emitters can also be used as a safer alternative to heat lamp bulbs.

-There are also heat lamp holders from Premier that are vented at the top to operate cooler.
-If dust builds up at the top, it will not start a fire.
-It also has a heavy duty cord.
+There are also heat lamp holders that are caged at the top to operate safer.

 A Sweeter Heater uses radiant heat as well.
 Instead of being a free standing unit, it is hung from above or as a side panel as in the cozy products panel.
 Sweeter Heaters come in different sizes and are the best heaters for people who brood chicks frequently.
 Hang it above on chains so that they are just above the chick’s height.
 Raise it higher as the chicks grow taller.
 Since it swings on chains, the chicks will be reluctant to roost on top of it.
 Radiant heat has one temperature and no light to keep chicks up at night.
 The unit is completely sealed so there is no fire danger.